-What kind of property should you buy in Spain?
+Types of property you can buy in Spain

 Spain really does offer something for everyone – whatever style appeals to you, you will find it here.
-You can find fincas, farmhouses, beachside apartments, stone village houses or villas set in landscaped gardens in Spain – there is something to suit every need and budget in the varied Spanish property scenes
+You can find fincas, farmhouses, beachside apartments, stone village houses or villas set in landscaped gardens in Spain.
+There’s something to suit every need and budget in the varied Spanish property scenes

 Apartments – the popular choice